Diabetes treatment with insulin

 Where on the body should insulin be injected?

 Where you inject your insulin into your body may affect the timing of its benefit to you.
-The abdomen ( stomach) has the fastest rate of absorption, followed by the arms, thighs, and buttocks.
+The abdomen (tummy) has the fastest rate of absorption, followed by the arms, thighs, and buttocks.
 Absorption is also the most consistent in the abdomen.

 Rotation (moving the site of the injection around) within the selected site of insulin injection is important to prevent the breakdown and scarring of fat tissue under the skin, a condition known as lipoatrophy.
 By rotating within the site selected rather than between multiple sites on the body, the absorption of insulin remains relatively constant.